Skip to main content

 4. Lesson Captured

 At position open, the agent captures a snapshot of market state across 15 categories (140 fields).
 At position close, it captures an identical snapshot and computes the difference.
 What changed in volume, funding rates, open interest, whale cohort positioning, sentiment, and smart money flows between entry and exit?
-This diff, combined with the trade outcome and the handler’s reasoning, produces a structured lesson.
+This diff, combined with the trade outcome and the trader’s reasoning, produces a structured lesson.

 5. Intelligence Compounds

-Handler Feedback Channels
+Trader Feedback Channels

-Handler feedback enters the system through five channels of increasing friction and value:
+Trader feedback enters the system through five channels of increasing friction and value:

 ChannelFrictionValueDescription